 Monitoring and Maintaining Site Health During Rapid Publishing Sprints

 Preventing keyword cannibalization is an ongoing task that requires constant monitoring as the search landscape changes.
 As your site grows, new overlaps can emerge even in a well-planned library.
-High-velocity teams must use automated reporting to stay ahead of potential issues and conduct regular competitor gap analyses.
+High-velocity teams must use automated reporting to stay ahead of potential issues and conduct regular competitor gap analysis.

 Setting Up Automated Alerting Systems